World stocks hold near record highs, oil keeps below $100 on peace deal hopes

 BONDS LAG

-The U.S. benchmark 10-year Treasury yield was little changed on Friday at 4.31%, down from late March highs close to 4.5% but well above pre-war levels around 4%.
+The U.S. benchmark 10-year Treasury yield was 2 basis points lower on Friday at 4.29%, down from late March highs close to 4.5% but well above pre-war levels around 4%.

 For Andrew Chorlton, CIO for public fixed income at M&G, the last two weeks have been surprising in how quickly markets have been willing to look through the conflict and energy shock.